The Richard Doll building against a blue sky

 Assessment

-During the first term there are two formative assessments designed to enable teaching staff to monitor student progress.
+During the first two terms there are a series of formative assessments designed to enable teaching staff to monitor student progress.
 These assessments are compulsory but the marks do not contribute to the final outcome.
 All students are provided with detailed feedback that will enable them to improve their learning by helping them identify their strengths and weaknesses.

-There are two summative assessments.
-At the end of the second term, a data set analysis and report (35%) is submitted.
-At the beginning of the third term there is an examination involving one written paper (65%) comprising multi-component questions.
+There are three summative assessments.
+During the second term, a data analysis and report is submitted.
+At the beginning of the third term there are two written examinations, one on the Principles of Statistics module and one on the Principles of Epidemiology module comprising multi-component questions.

 Graduate destinations